likoz2/Lectures/CSharp/PaperWork/introduction.md

 }
 ```
-The call would look like this
+The call would look like this.
 ```csharp
 public static void Main(string args[]) {
   Player player = new Player();
   player.TakeDamage(10);
 }
 ```
-Method that sums two double numbers, returns the sum
+Method that sums two double numbers, returns the sum.
 ```csharp
 public static double Add(double a, double b) {
   return a + b;
 }
 ```
-Methods can also have array of any variable types as parameters, as "array" is just another reference data type
+Methods can also have array of any variable types as parameters, as "array" is just another reference data type.
 ```csharp
 public static double Sum1(double[] arr) {
   double sum = 0d;